What is Patient Engagement?

 So, What About Patient Engagement Systems?

 A patient engagement system, or PES, is a patient engagement platform that enhances communication between providers and patients.
 In layman’s terms, PES’s are the engine for running a successful medical practice.
+That said, in order to truly engage a patient, you need much more than just a basic patient portal.
+Comprehensive PES offers multiple advantages, like customer relationship management (CRM), billing, practice management, and marketing automation.

 The market for patient engagement software is growing fast.
 In fact, the global patient engagement software market is expected to reach $32.2 Billion by 2023, growing at a CAGR of 18.5% between 2017 and 2023.